jackos/jackos.io/rust-kernel/rust-for-linux.md

   - Virtual Device:     `space` + `enter`
 - Press exit three times and save config

+Note: if you cloned the offical repo and you get an error about initrd.img, [You can find a initrd.img here](https://github.com/jackos/linux/blob/tutorial-start/initrd.img)

 Run `make` and start the kernel in a VM:

 ```bash